EnergizeStatistics/capstone-csca5028/README.md

 At this point, even if the steps above are successful, I still personally find it worthwhile to check the log for all 3 Heroku dynos, in order to make sure there are no obvious problems at startup.

-### Test
+### Testing

 The first step is to check the log for the `api_polling_worker` dyno.
 There ought to be no data, till that has written at least once.

 Note that the pulling worker only pulls the most recently available data, so you won't have much history to query.

 Once you have accumulated a reasonable amount of data, click `Open App` and enter a time period to analyze.
 Time periods need to be on the half-hour for the form to validate (as this is the granularity of the carbon intensity measurements).
-And obviously you need to include the time during which data was collected in your window.
+And obviously you need to include your time window during which data was collected.

 ## Metrics